 2.1.1 Study area

 The Gulf of Lion is located in the north-western Mediterranean Sea (Fig.1).
-It is one of the most productive areas in the Mediterranean Sea, due to a combination of freshwater input by the Rhone River [4, 5] and small-scale upwellings created by winds [51].
+It is one of the most productive areas in the Mediterranean Sea, due to a combination of freshwater input by the Rhône River [4, 5] and small-scale upwellings created by winds [51].
 The study area was determined based on suitability to receive wind farms, which is mainly driven by the bathymetry.
 In consequence, the study area coincides with the continental shelf.
-The total area considered for the study had a surface of approximately 17,300 km².
-Within this area, assessment units were defined by 1380 hexagonal cells with a size of 12,6 km².
+The total area considered for the study had a surface area of approximately 17,300 km².
+Within this area, assessment units were defined by 1,380 hexagonal cells with a size of 12.6 km².
 All the ecological parameters are estimated at the scale of the grid cells, thus each grid cell defines a ’site’.
 Grid resolution was chosen to have a ratio of approximately 1 cell with detection for 10 cells without any detection on average for each species.
 This choice was made based on simulations showing a loss in results accuracy below this threshold.